 “One of the very nicest things about life is the way we must regularly stop whatever it is we are doing and devote our attention to eating.”

-When I began backpacking in the early 1990’s, I used a Simon Stove, a small and sturdy stainless steel cooker which ran on denatured alcohol.
+When I began backpacking in the late 1980’s, I used a Simon Stove – a small and sturdy stainless steel cooker that ran on denatured alcohol.
 Sometime around 1995, I made the switch to an MSR Whisperlite, a multi-fuel stove which could run on practically anything and seemed perfectly suited for my travels in developing countries; where options for camping stove fuels are often limited.

 - Put in the fuel & light up.